 Where is the Extensor Digitorum Brevis muscle located?

 The extensor digitorum brevis is located toward the top of the foot.
-It connects the heel bone (calcaneus) to the three middle toes.
+It connects the heel bone (calcaneus) to the three middle toes (proximal phalanx 2, 3 and 4).

 What movements do the Extensor Digitorum Brevis control?

-- It straightens (extends) the three middle toes.
+It straightens (extends) and raises the three middle toes.

-Activities that cause extensor digitorum brevis of the toes muscle pain and symptoms:
+Activities that cause extensor digitorum brevis muscle pain and symptoms:

 - Stubbing the toes